Meeting Time: March 15, 2022 at 5:15pm MDT

 • Default_avatar

-Steve Van Maren over 2 years ago
+Steve Van Maren almost 3 years ago

 I support the Moderate change, where only the boundaries of Districts 1 and 4 are adjusted, resulting in 1.6% maximum variation between districts.